 Interviewer: Tell me about yourself.

 Candidate: In a nutshell, I’m someone who’s driven by curiosity and enjoys working with others to solve problems.
-For example, in my last job, I noticed that in large team meetings, the same few individuals would consistently speak up while others stayed silent.
+For example, in my last job, I noticed that in large team meetings, the same few individuals would consistently share their opinions while others stayed silent.
 I was friendly with most everyone on the team and I knew that many of the folks who were quiet still had great ideas to contribute and that we were at risk of only pursuing projects proposed by more outgoing people.

 If you need a confidence boost at any point during the job search, consider writing down the things you’re proud of on a piece of paper.
 Put it on your refrigerator or near your desk—somewhere visible so you can be quickly reminded of what you bring to the table.